 Commander's Critical Information Requirements (CCIR) is the commander's "need to know immediately" information and response requirements.
-From MCWP 3-40.2 Information Management, "CCIR are tools for the commander to reduce information gaps generated by uncertainties that he may have concerning his own force, the threat, and/or the environment.
+From Marine Corps Warfighting Publication (MCWP) 3-40.2 Information Management, "CCIR are tools for the commander to reduce information gaps generated by uncertainties that the commander may have concerning their own force, the threat, and/or the environment.
 They define the information required by the commander to better understand the battle-space, identify risks, and to make sound, timely decisions in order to retain the initiative.
 CCIR focus the staff on the type and form of quality information required by the commander, thereby reducing information needs to manageable amounts."
 In the context of Incident Management, CCIRs are a basis for hierarchical escalations.